 Potential Compensation in a Wrongful Death Suit

 The Wrongful Death Act in Florida states that surviving family members may seek compensation for the deceased’s wrongful death.
-However, the only person who can legally file a wrongful death suit is the representative (also known as the executor) of the deceased’s estate.
+However, the only person who can legally file a wrongful death suit is the personal representative (also known as the executor) of the deceased’s estate.
 The representative must be a resident of Florida, have a vested interest in the estate, and not be under any legal disability.

 In cases where no will has been created, or no personal representative has been designated within the will, the courts will typically allow the spouse of the deceased to file a claim.